Lower Extremity Motorcycle Accident Injuries

 Lower Extremity Injuries Common in Motorcycle Accidents

-About 10% of lower extremity injuries caused by motorcycle accidents involve injuries to the feet.
-Ankles and feet are complex structures with each foot containing 26 bones and many joints that make movement possible.
-Injuries to any of these connections can be painful and debilitating.
+Around 10% of lower extremity injuries from motorcycle accidents involve the feet, highlighting the vulnerability of these complex structures.
+Each foot contains 26 bones and numerous joints, all working together to enable movement.
+Injuries to these connections can be both painful and debilitating.

-Foot Injuries – 84% of the most commonly injured structures of the foot include the prominent, bony connective structures of the metatarsal or tarsal, the talus, and the calcaneus—the lower bone of the ankle and the heel bone respectively.
+Foot Injuries: Approximately 84% of foot injuries involve the prominent, bony structures such as the metatarsals, tarsals, talus, and calcaneus (the lower bone of the ankle and the heel bone, respectively).

-Ankle Injuries – Tibia and fibula malleolar fractures relate to breaks to the bony projections located on either side of the ankle.
-Together, these injuries account for an estimated 90% of all ankle injuries.
+Ankle Injuries: Tibia and fibula malleolar fractures, which are breaks to the bony projections on either side of the ankle, make up about 90% of all ankle injuries.
+Additionally, dislocations of the ankle and its surrounding cartilage account for around 9% of ankle injuries.

 Types of Leg Injuries Common in Motorcycle Accidents